-With much of the country dealing with colder than normal temperatures, comfort seems to be of high importance for most of us.
+With much of the country dealing with colder-than-normal temperatures, comfort seems to be of high importance for most of us.
 Daily comfort isn’t just making sure you have the proper attire to head outside.
-The colder weather essentially sucks the humidity out of the air, leaving you with dry air that can have a number of effects on you and your home.
+The colder weather essentially sucks the humidity out of the air, leaving you with dry air that can have several effects on you and your home.

 Dry air is the cause of many things, including an increase in your chances of getting sick and an increase in potential shocks from static.
 Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that may be prevented with the use of a humidifier.